lady-segfault/RobotS/design_doc.md

 The main (and recommanded) way to have actors commmunicate with each other is the use of the tell function on actor references.

-If an anwser is desired and that it cannot be done by having it send with a send, the ask pattern can be used.
+If an anwser is desired and that it cannot be done by having it sent with a send, the ask pattern can be used.

 ### tell